 They are designed to have wider internal spaces where air can move freely.
 They also come with multiple slots for intake and exhaust fans, helping decrease the overall ambient temperature.

 It is important to take the time, do the necessary research, and find a case that allows for the air to move efficiently through your system.
+Here are reviews of the best quiet PC cases that also offer excellent airflow.

 5. Cool Surroundings if Possible